Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ver} the last decades, classifier ensembles \cite{dietterich2000ensemble,polikar2006ensemble,rahman2011novel,re2011ensemble,leung2007generating,xu2011efficient}, such as {\it{bootstrap aggregating}} ({\it{bagging}})\cite{breiman1996bagging}, {\it{boosting}}\cite{schapire1990strength}, and their variations \cite{cherkauer1996human,breiman2001random}, have been proven to be effective approaches for solving learning problems like classification and regression \cite{huang2012extreme,wang2012multiclass,zhang2012linearithmic}.
-For such tasks, the success of the ensemble methods relies on a good selection of the base learners and a strong {\it{diversity}} among the base learners, where the word ``diversity'' means that when the base learners make predictions on an identical pattern, they are different from each other in terms of errors.
-As summarized in \cite{dietterich2000ensemble,polikar2006ensemble,rahman2011novel,re2011ensemble}, there are generally four groups of classifier ensembles for addressing the diversity.
-They are the methods of 1) manipulating the training examples \cite{breiman1996bagging}, 2) manipulating the input features\cite{cherkauer1996human}, 3) manipulating the training parameters \cite{maclin1995combining}, and 4) manipulating the output targets \cite{dietterich1995solving}.
+\IEEEPARstart{O}{ver} the last decades, classifier ensembles \cite{dietterich2000ensemble,polikar2006ensemble,rahman2011novel,re2011ensemble,leung2007generating,xu2011efficient}, such as {\it{bagging}}\cite{breiman1996bagging}, {\it{boosting}}\cite{schapire1990strength}, and their variations, have demonstrated their effectiveness on many learning problems \cite{huang2012extreme,wang2012multiclass,zhang2012linearithmic}.
+Their success relies on a good selection of base learners and a strong {\it{diversity}} among the base learners, where the word ``diversity'' means that when the base learners make predictions on an identical pattern, they are different from each other in terms of errors.
+As summarized in \cite{dietterich2000ensemble,polikar2006ensemble,rahman2011novel,re2011ensemble}, there are generally four groups of classifier ensembles: (i) manipulating training examples, (ii) manipulating input features, (iii) manipulating training parameters, and (iv) manipulating output targets.